bloudermilk/mongo-profile-analyzer/README.md

 5100
 ```

+Now, MongoDB is recording *all* queries sent to your local database.
+You can
+perform whatever actions you want to profile, then proceed to the next step.

 When you want to save a profile, run the following back in your *OS console* (i.e.
 not Mongo).
 This will save the analysis of `YOUR_DATABASE` to a file in the
 current directory with a filename starting with `YOUR_FILENAME`.